sohamnarang/React-app/README.md

-Video of application working under runthrough.mov
+A video of the application working is under runthrough.mov in this repository